astropy/photutils/docs/photutils/psf.rst

 `Stetson in his seminal paper <http://adsabs.harvard.edu/abs/1987PASP...99..191S>`_ for crowded-field stellar photometry.

-DAOPHOT algorithm consists in applying the loop FIND, GROUP, NSTAR, SUBTRACT, FIND until no more stars are detected or a given number of iterations is reached.
+The DAOPHOT algorithm consists in applying the loop FIND, GROUP, NSTAR, SUBTRACT, FIND until no more stars are detected or a given number of iterations is reached.
 Basically, `~photutils.psf.DAOPhotPSFPhotometry` works as follows.
 The first step is to estimate the sky background.
 For this task, photutils provides several classes to compute scalar and 2D backgrounds, see `~photutils.background` for details.
 The next step is to find an initial estimate of the positions of potential sources.